rinkkasatiainen/aws-e2e-tests/README.md

 There are no tests for this step, as this is tested by the test themselves.

-# BEFORE : get ready for this step:
+## BEFORE : get ready for this step:
 To start with this step, do the following:

    * `git reset --hard HEAD` # to remove the `cdk/bin/cdk.ts` file.
-   * `git checkout step-2`  # to install dependencies
+   * `git checkout step-2`
    * `npm install`  # to install dependenencies
-   * run `npm run tsc:watch` to start watching changes on CDK stack files.
+   * `npm run tsc:watch` to start watching changes on CDK stack files.

-# Step 2: create first Lambda, DynamoDB table, SNS Topic
+## Step 2: create first Lambda, DynamoDB table, SNS Topic

-## Step 2.1 Create an SNS Topic
+### Step 2.1 Create an SNS Topic

 open cdk.ts and add SNS topic creation there..